c-layer/contracts/tutorials/03-RatesProvider.md

 cd oracle && truffle develop
 ```

-Once `truffle` is started, you may need to compile contracts as follow.
+Once `truffle` is started, you may need to compile contracts as follows:
 ```bash
 compile
 ```